mzeitlin11/async-stripe/CONTRIBUTING.md

 This library is (mostly) authored via code generation by parsing the OpenAPI specification for Stripe.
 It consists of 3 main pieces:
 - `async-stripe`: The definition of the `Stripe` client
-- `stripe_types`: Core type definitions, including a large chunk of generated code
+- `stripe_types`: Core type definitions, used a ton in generated code
+- `generated/*`: Generated crates which implement `Stripe` API requests and related types.
 - `stripe_webhook`: Glue code for parsing and validating `Stripe` webhook events and generated code for deserializing the events themselves.